Number of Workers Sought1

 Are you open to shorter periods of employment or do you prefer that workers stay the full season?Shorter periods of employment possible, Prefer full season

 Explain the room and board arrangements or describe options in your area4 bedroom house 2 baths fireplace, Freezers are full of beef to sell or eat.
-WE provide a house to stay in and your meals.
-Your own bathroom and bedroom, Gayle is a good cook. you would eat with me.
+Your own bathroom and bedroom, you would eat with me.
 We eat Organic Grass-fed Beef! the chickens are fed Organic feed.
 We are easy going outfit, no drugs.

-Describe yourself, your family, background, farming experience, philosophy, goals and interestsWe are Organic Ranchers we have Organic Grass Fed Yearlings and Organic Crops (purple barley, lentils, buckwheat, winter wheat, Sainfoin hay, alfalfa, kamut, and cover crops).
+Describe yourself, your family, background, farming experience, philosophy, goals and interestsWe are Organic Ranchers we have Organic Grass Fed Yearlings and Organic Crops (purple barley, lentils, winter wheat, Sainfoin hay, alfalfa, kamut, and cover crops).
 I bought the place from Dad in 1981.
-Gayle and I need help keeping it running.
+I need help keeping it running.
 I would like to graze more in the winter and not feed so much hay.
 The deer keep eating my pasture, (60 head at a time), also grasshoppers were terrible last year.
 I am working towards debt free operation.
 I usually teach interns to weld if they want.
 We run older equipment so we have some mechanic work to do.
-One radiator needs taken to town leaking oil into the water.
 The drills need some work a day or two, WE will be building some shade for the cattle.
 It will be portable and heavy so it will not blow over.
 I need a help with the design!

 Describe the physical setting of your farm and the nature of the community in which you liveCanoeing, hiking, riding for the neighbors and our outfit.
 The Rodeo is the third Saturday of July.

 WE are 8 miles from Stanford.
 60 miles from Fort Benton, Great falls is 75 miles away.
 Lots to do in those towns.
 Missouri river good canoeing, fishing is good here.
 Snow Skiing is Showdown in Winter.
-Basicly Prairie some of our land drops if into Surprise Creek Breaks (steep coulees) lots of deer and antelope.
+Basicly Prairie some of our land drops off into Surprise Creek Breaks (steep coulees) lots of deer and antelope.
 Elk got into the hay in field last summer.
 We had to haul it home early.
 Summer Pasture is on a creek with three water falls, just above the Missouri River 456 acres in Summer Pasture.

 Describe your farm operation

 The land was certified Organic in 2000.
-The cattle were certified Organic in 2007 this year I will have Kamut wheat 200 acres, barley 190/A, Alfalfa 28 for grazing, lentils 80 acres.
-Peas 73 acres some for grazing some for seed.
-88 acres plowdown Lentils.
-Over 200 acres of Sainfoin grass mix for hay and grazing.
+The cattle were certified Organic in 2007 this year.
+Alfalfa 28 for grazing, lentils 147 acres.
+Peas 107 acres, Over 200 acres of Sainfoin grass mix for hay and grazing.
 Easy going outfit.
-Rodeo is July 19.
+Rodeo is July 16.
 Lots of recreational opportunities.
 The yearlings will be Organic Grass-FAT.
 Mountains are only 20 miles away, we live on the prairie.